iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > Great alternative to Urgent Care<br> :date: __2021-04-19 14:03:36__

 > All around Awesome experience!
 Great doctor and easy to use!<br> :date: __2021-04-09 01:07:54__

-> Perfect way to see a Dr without having to leave the house.
-Very easy and quick once your profile is set up.<br> :date: __2021-04-05 16:39:27__

-> Easy to use, much less of a hassle and faster than an unnecessary doctor appt<br> :date: __2021-04-05 14:05:13__

-> So much better than going to urgent Care or the ER.
-Especially right now with all this COVID19 craziness.<br> :date: __2021-04-01 15:13:53__